laurent-lao/guides/guides/guide-installation-node-js.md

 * If there is an existing repo with node, then I would recommend cloning the repo, navigating to the checkout folder and to run `npm install` to install the packages outlined in the `package.json`.

-* If not, then you might want to install Angular and/or React globally.
+* If not, then you might want to install some of the node.js frameworks

+## Angular

+For Angular, you might want to install the Angular CLI

+* `npm install -g @angular/cli@latest`

+This will install Angular globally so you can use `ng` commands from your terminal.

+Then, use `ng new <nameOfProject>` to create a new Angular project

+## React

+Since react is fully compatible with `Node.js`, you do not need to install it globally.

-  * For Angular, you can use the command `npm install -g @angular/cli@latest`.
+Simply use the command `npm install react` onto your project folder to install React into your workspace.

+## Vue.js

+For Vue.js, you might want to install the Vue.js CLI

-  * For React, you can use the command `npm install -g react`.
+* `npm install -g @vue/cli`

+This will install Vue.js globally so you can use `vue` commands from your terminal.

+Then, use `vue create <nameOfProject>` to create a new Vue.js project